pinskylab/OceanAdapt/README.md

 # News

+## 2020/01/15 - Our national average graphic has been included in the 4th National Climate Assessment

+  - Find us [here](https://nca2018.globalchange.gov/chapter/1/) in figure 1.2(h).

 ## 2019/03/01 -  data has been added to OceanAdapt\!

   - Check out the latest update to the OceanAdapt website.
 New data in